mmartinortiz/nix-conf/Readme.md

 There are currently two different profiles:

 - `laptop`: The default configuration.
-- `server`: Laptop's configuration plus some specifics for a server, like auto-attach to a `tmux` session on start/connect.
+- `server`: Laptop's configuration plus some specifics for a server.

 ```shell
 # Backup the current bashrc